gkama/gtk-sqs/README.md

 - the `SqsRepository.cs` uses the SQS client to send and receive messages

 ### how to run it
-first, you'll need to add the environment settings that are referenced here
+first, you'll need to add the environment settings that are referenced in `Startup.cs` here

 ``` csharp
 Environment.SetEnvironmentVariable("AWS_ACCESS_KEY_ID", Configuration["AWS_ACCESS_KEY_ID"]);